Guides

 }

-To verify a record sealed to you, attach your secret key for the relevant item.
+To verify a record sealed to you, attach your secret key.
+The keyring is global to the run — every key is tried against every sealed item, so a credential carries no item index.
 The input fields are public, so build on top of VerifyTxInput::new:

 use cardanowall::verifier::{verify_tx, Decryption, VerifyTxInput};